 Heart disease includes structural heart disease (SHD), coronary artery disease (CAD), heart failure (HF) and heart arrythmias, which are common, devastating, and heterogeneous medical conditions causing a high burden in Europe and worldwide12 [1][2].
 It is estimated that SHD affects 14 million people in Europe alone, while, worldwide, HF affects more than 64 million [1], atrial fibrillation more than 37 million [2] and 244.1 million people were living with CAD in 20202.
-The impact of these diseases is significant both in terms of the health-related quality of life of patients and caregivers, and the large economic burden, amounting to over EUR 280 billion in the EU for cardiovascular disease (CVD [3]).
+The impact of these diseases is significant both in terms of the health-related quality of life of patients and caregivers, and the large economic burden, amounting to over 280 billion euro in the EU for cardiovascular disease (CVD [3]).
 In Europe, the prevalence of these conditions is expected to rise due to the ageing population and the lifestyle of citizens and, thus, the economic burden will also increase dramatically in the next decades with the costs for health care accounting for the largest part [3][4][5].

 However, despite the importance of SHD, CAD, HF and heart arrythmias, disease management and long-term outcomes remain heterogeneous [6] due to the lack of comprehensive access to detection, diagnosis and care.
-The care of people with heart disease is also highly complex, with a multitude of diagnostic procedures and multidisciplinary therapeutic approaches available, including pharmaceutical, minimally-invasive and surgical interventions, disease-modifying therapies, and cardiac rehabilitation.
+The care of people with heart disease is also highly complex, with a multitude of diagnostic procedures and multidisciplinary therapeutic approaches available, including pharmaceutical, minimally invasive and surgical interventions, disease-modifying therapies, and cardiac rehabilitation.
 Moreover, means for early diagnosis are often suboptimal, thus novel approaches should be explored to provide sustainable and scalable solutions [7].

-Critically, improved early detection, diagnosis, referral and patient stratification linked to optimised clinical workflows and clinical decision-making hold the promise of faster, personalised treatments.
-However, to achieve their successful implementation, there is a need for substantial cross-sectorial research and innovation and better integration of the different steps of care from primary to hospital care for an optimised disease management in more efficient healthcare settings.
-Projects funded under this topic should address all or any of the following heart diseases: SHD, CAD, HF, and heart arrythmias.
+Critically, improved early detection, diagnosis, referral and patient stratification linked to optimised clinical workflows and clinical decision making hold the promise of faster, personalised treatments.
+However, to achieve their successful implementation, there is the need for substantial cross-sectorial research and innovation and better integration of the different steps of care from primary to hospital care for an optimised disease management in more efficient healthcare settings.